Highlights

 - 13-inch wheel with spare wheel provided

-- Always kept indoors; currently stored in a secure garage
+- Always stored under cover; currently kept in a secure garage

 This sale is subject to Car & Classic Terms and Conditions.
-By placing a bid and/or making an offer, you also accept the following points:
+By placing a bid and/or making an offer, you also agree to the following:

-✓ The seller is registered as a private seller, which means EU consumer protection laws do not apply.
+✓ The seller is registered as a private seller, which means UE consumer protection rights do not apply.
 However, you are still covered by Car & Classic’s Terms and Conditions.

-✓ This vehicle is “Sold as seen”, on an “as is” basis and without warranty.
-Photos and descriptions are for guidance only and it is customary to carry out a full inspection of the vehicle prior to purchase for your peace of mind.
+✓ This vehicle is “Sold as seen”, on an “as is, where is” basis and with no warranty.
+Photos and descriptions are for guidance only, and it is customary to perform a full inspection of the vehicle before purchase for peace of mind.

 ✓ VAT is included in the buyer’s fees.
-VAT may be included or excluded from the final bid or offer, as stated in the listing.
+VAT may be included or not in the final auction or offer price, as stated in the listing.

-✓ We want a smooth transaction for you as well, and to that end we have all UK-registered cars and motorcycles checked via an online HPI check to ensure they do not show as written-off or stolen and that there is no financial owing on them, allowing you to bid with confidence.
+✓ We want a smooth transaction for you as well, and as such we have all UK-registered cars and motorcycles checked with an online HPI check to confirm they are not written off or stolen and do not have outstanding finance, allowing you to bid with confidence.

-✓ We also verify whether vehicles are recorded as having been written off due to a total loss in a Car & Classic listing and we are happy to provide debt category labels (Cat C/D/S/N) to help you.
-However, the presence or absence of a label does not guarantee the vehicle’s status and it is always wise to perform your own full vehicle history check before bidding.
+✓ We also verify whether vehicles have been de-registered due to a total loss as part of a Car & Classic listing and are happy to provide catch-tag labels (Cat C/D/S/N) to assist you.
+However, the presence or absence of a label does not guarantee the vehicle’s status, and it is always helpful to perform your own comprehensive vehicle history check before bidding.

 ✓ Buyers are responsible for collection or delivery of the vehicle.
-Importing vehicles may incur additional duties and import taxes, so it is prudent to check in advance.
-It is up to bidders to confirm import eligibility prior to purchase.
+Importing vehicles may incur additional duties and import taxes, so it’s prudent to check in advance.
+It is the bidders’ responsibility to confirm import eligibility before purchase.